By now, the fastest-growing companies know that gender and racial representation are crucial to succeed in today's globally competitive world.

 We hear a lot about diverse slates of candidates.
 But you can have a seemingly diverse slate and still never hire a woman.
 You could have 50-50 gender parity in your slate, but if everybody comes from the same ethnic or cultural background, that's not true diversity.

-When working with an executive recruiter, request candidates who represent the gender and racial makeup of your country or region and make the search firm you've hired commit to bring a representative slate of qualified candidates.
+When working with an executive recruiter, request candidates who represent the gender and racial makeup of your country or region and make the search firm you've hired commit to bringing a representative slate of qualified candidates.
 Hold them accountable to deliver what you want.

 Top executive recruiters should have an expanded network of diverse individuals.
 A good rule of thumb for an effective representative slate should include 50 percent women and 40 percent people of color.
 Don't settle for the sake of time, and push back if you don't get what you've asked for.